 Sell to a friend

 Of course you can avoid all that hassle and fees if you’ve got a mate who will buy it.
+They’ll get a cheaper handset than buying via a second hand retailer and you’ll get an easy sale.
 Just hope they don’t start moaning if it breaks!

 How much money you can make

 Obviously it depends on your make, model and year for the base price.
 Even the colour can impact the value.
 You’ll get more for an unlocked phone, whle the condition of the phone can make a huge difference.

 The best prices are for newer handsets, where you can get over £500 for the latest models.